stevenjlho/leetcode/solutions/144. Binary Tree Preorder Traversal/README.md

       return;
     }

-    // Push the value of the current node into the result array. result.push(root.val);
+    // Push the value of the current node into the res array. res.push(root.val);

     traversal(root.left);
     traversal(root.right);